dominicm00/website/posts/why-does-technology-suck.md

 with any other piece.

 This freedom is one of the strengths of software!
-It's how we can iterate quickly, and have such creativity.
+It's how we can iterate quickly and have such creativity.
 But it also means that, left to grow organically, software becomes overly complex and interconnected.
 In tandem with its abstract nature, large pieces of software are fragile and difficult to understand.